-There are several acceptable methods of referencing material.
-Examples include the Harvard system and the Numeric system.
-Ask your Director of Studies or Personal Tutor for further information and advice on the referencing system used on your programme.
+There are several acceptable styles for referencing material, within two general systems: Name/date (e.g. Harvard) and Numeric.
+Ask your Director of

+Studies or Personal Tutor for further information and advice on the referencing style used on your programme.

 Guidance on referencing and plagiarism is available through skills training run by the University and the Students' Union, as well as online resources.

-Referencing guides are also available in print in the Library, and your Subject Librarian will be able to help with any questions.
+Information guides and style sheets are available from the Library, and your Subject Librarian will be able to help with any questions.

-For further information on all our skills and development opportunities see:
+For a range of skills and development opportunities see: